-Melbourne Walks is often asked for advice as to what school classes can do while they are in the city centre while their peers in other classes are engaged in our thirty school tours so we have compiled this list of 30 FREE activities below.
-All activities can be reached from from Federation Square www.fedsquare.com (Melway 1B N10).
+Melbourne Walks is often asked for suggestions as to what activities school classes can do while they are in the city centre while their peers in other classes are engaged in our thirty school tours so we have compiled this list of FREE activities below.
+All activities can be reached from Federation Square www.fedsquare.com

-1.1.
-National Gallery (Contemporary) of Victoria is free on Federation Square.
-Especially the 19th Century Gallery with Colonial art, 2nd floor.
-They hold a large collection of Aboriginal art.
+2.2.
+Federation Square: National Gallery (Contemporary) of Victoria is free on Federation Square.
+Includes 19th Century Gallery with Colonial art, 2nd floor.
+They also hold a large collection of Aboriginal art.

 4. Hosier Lane Street Art – opposite Federation Square, off Flinders Street, west of Russell.
-Melbourne’s most popular street art space.
-See also nearby ACDC Lane, Presgrave Lane, Centre Place and Flinders Court.
+Australia’s most popular street art space.

 5. Yarra River

-5.2 Walk upriver (east) from Birrarung Marr a few minutes to William Barak Bridge entered from Birrarung Marr Park for a spectacular view over Melbourne or walk the whole bridge length to Yarra Park (MCG) ten minutes away.
+5.2 Walk upriver (east) from Birramung Marr Park a few minutes to William Barak Bridge entered from Birrarung Marr Park for a spectacular view over Melbourne or walk the whole bridge length to Yarra Park (MCG) ten minutes away.

 5.3 Visit the 39 bronze Federation Bells on the Lower Birrarung walkway.
 They play 8.00am, 12.30pm and 5.00pm.
 You can compose a tune.